How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 WordPress Admin Area With Code Snippets, Header & Footer Selected and Google Tag Gode Copied Into the Header Box

 You’ve now connected Google Analytics to your website.
-You may need to wait up to 48 hours before Google Analytics starts receiving data.
+However, you may need to wait up to 48 hours before It starts receiving data.

 Google Analytics Account Shown With a Single User Active in the Past 30 Minutes, Indicating the Data Stream is Working